arichtman/www.richtman.au/content/blog/right-sizing-k8s-workloads-with-vpa.md

 We have some workload we want to run on Kubernetes.
 We want to have an efficient mix of CPU and RAM.
-We have some idea of real-world load and usage patterns.

 [Just take me to the fix!](#solution)